taylortom/workshops-src/_pages/about.md

-The Stable House is situated in picturesque countryside in the village of Great Dalby near Melton Mowbray, Leicestershire.

-Workshops are organised by Liz Taylor who has many years experience running her own textiles business and teaching design, textiles and fashion.
-Our workshops offer the opportunity to try a range of textile techniques in a friendly and relaxed environment, so come and enjoy a session of creative textiles in a pleasant country setting!
+Workshops are organised by Liz Taylor who has over 35 years experience living and working with textiles.
+During this time, Liz has run her own textile surface design & print business and has taught art, design, textiles and fashion to students of all ages.

+Liz believes the important thing for all students is to build confidence using different techniques and media and through this nurture real enjoyment through creating.
+Our aim is therefore to provide workshops which offer the opportunity to try a range of textile techniques in a friendly and relaxed environment.

-Simply email us if you would like to sign up for one of our workshops and we will keep you informed about forthcoming events.
-We look forward to meeting you soon -
+So come and join us and if you have any ideas for classes you would like to take part in, please let us know using the contact information below.

+email - eatoneuk@gmail.com

+Phone 07920280924